rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Background

+digital currencies

+- Money, its requirements and benefits
+- problems with money and how digital money solves them
+- Problems with digital money and how bitcoin solved them
+- Problems with bitcoin and how trustchain solved them

+- Leftover discreppencies between traditional and digital money -> segue to next chapter

+## Stablecoin primer

+- What makes a digital currency unstable, real question: what makes a normal currency stable
-## What is a stablecoin / how to peg a currency
+- What is a stablecoin
+- how to peg a currency

-## Stablecoins in the wild
+- Other stablecoins in the wild
+- Vision of the future of the eurozone

+## Goals

+- Imagining a new accounting layer

 ## Terms used